tapilab/is-karthikbmk/docs/Ideas.md

 Project Ideas:

-1. Author Detection using Neural nets
+1. Sentence Completion using Deep Learning
-2. Text Summarization using a Machine Learning Approach
+2. Text Summarization using Deep Learning ( Very keen on this )
-3. Fine Grained Sentiment Analysis with Structural Features
-4. A Neural Attention Model for Sentence Summarization
-5. Text Understanding from Scratch

-All the ideas listed above are from several research papers.
+3. Clustering and Auto Labeling of Documents using Deep Learning